 Next accreditation visit for all programs: 2018

-The pre-professional degree, where offered, may be useful for those wishing a foundation in the field of architecture, as preparation for either continued education in a professional Masters degree program or for employment options in architecture-related areas.
-The four-year, pre-professional architecture degree is not offered at Virginia Tech.
+(NOTE: The pre-professional degree, where offered, may be useful for those wishing a foundation in the field of architecture, as preparation for either continued education in a professional Masters degree program or for employment options in architecture-related areas.
+The four-year, pre-professional architecture degree is not offered at Virginia Tech.)

 Bachelor of Architecture Degree Requirements

-- Society and Human Behavior Option (Social Sciences) 6 credits
+- Area III — Society and Human Behavior (Social Sciences) 6 credits

-- Scientific Reasoning and Discovery Option (Lab Science) 6 credits
+- Area IV — Scientific Reasoning and Discovery (Lab Science) 6 credits

-- Creative and Aesthetic Experience (satisfied by Arch 1015)
+- Area VI — Creativity and Aesthetic Experience (satisfied by ARCH 1015)

 Required Foundation Program Courses